| Title: | Workflow for Open Reproducible Code in Science |

 Logical.
 Whether or not to use the codebook and value labels and attempt to coerce the class and values of variables to those recorded therein.
 Default: TRUE |

 Returns a list invisibly.
-If to_envir = TRUE
+If to_envir = TRUE, this list

 contains the loaded data files.
-If to_envir = FALSE
+If to_envir = FALSE, the list is

 empty, and the loaded data files are attached directly to the global